NkosiMlaba/lan-multiplayer-quiz/README.md

 2. Install dependencies: [setup](#setup)
 3. Compile and test the project: [compile](#compiling-and-testing-the-project)
 4. Running instructions: [run](#running-the-program)

-## Setup:

-1. On a linux machine, connect to the internet and run:

-        sudo apt update

-2. To install maven run:

-        sudo apt install maven -y

-3. To verify the installation, run:

-        mvn -version

-4. Install java using:

-        sudo apt install default-jdk -y

-5. To verify the installation, run:

-        java -version

 #### Additional Setup Instructions (If intending to host the Server):
 1. Insert your Groq API key: